alipzsh/knowledge-base/post message.md

 # how to know if it's not going to work

-1. Discover the Post Message
+1. after you Discovered the Post Message
 2. get a unique value/word from the post message Data in DOM invader
-4. search it in the whole source
+3. search it in the whole source
-5. visually look into all the results
+4. visually look into all the results
-6. one by one, put a breakpoint, send the data in the DOM invader, if it's stopped by it, that's it, it's the vulnerable code.
+5. one by one, put a breakpoint, send the data in the DOM invader, if it's stopped by it, that's it, it's our target function.
+6. check if it's actually vulnerable:
+  --> look into the conditions
+  if there are things like `e.source`, it's probably safe.

+- the vulnerability shouldn't have a requirement, the user shouldn't have to click somewhere

+05-03

 # attention